 Raja Srikar Bhanja of Ghumsar!
 History might have forgotten him, but his contribution to art and culture even today stuns visitors and art scholars alike.

 Buguda can be approached from Berhampur (70 km), South Odisha’s largest city, Gopalpur – on –Sea (75 km) and NH-16 at Khalikote (70 km).
-A ride to Buguda from these cities/towns is going to be an experience of life time, especially if you are travelling in monsoon and winter.
-On your way you would discover rich ethnic life of Southern Odisha along with lush green paddy fields, hills and unspoiled forest.
+A ride to Buguda from these cities/towns is going to be an experience of a lifetime, especially if you are travelling in monsoon and winter.
+On your way, you would discover rich ethnic life of Southern Odisha along with lush green paddy fields, hills and unspoiled forest.

-In Odisha, Puri was the major center for Odishan chitrakaras, whose work was connected with the Jagannath Temple.
+In Odisha, Puri was the major centre for Odishan chitrakaras, whose work was connected with the Jagannath Temple.

 Depiction of Schematic Map of Puri Srikshetra in Biranchi Narayan Temple

-During 18th century, secondary Jagannath temples were built in feudatory (gadajat) states of Odisha.
+During the 18th century, secondary Jagannath temples were built in feudatory (gadajat) states of Odisha.
 Chitrakaras were sent out to provide replacement images and perform other services to temples.
-As a result of these migrations several distinctive styles of paintings evolved, including Dakshini style of Ganjam.
+As a result of these migrations, several distinctive styles of paintings evolved, including Dakshini style of Ganjam.

 Some of these chitrakaras had settled at nearby villages, such as Mathura and Balipadara.
-Today both villages are active centers of art and craft.
-According to local people chitrakaras from either of these two villages had painted the murals of Biranchi Narayan Temple where more than 50 percent of the repertoire represent Ramayana Katha.
+Today both villages are active centres of art and craft.
+According to local people, chitrakaras from either of these two villages had painted the murals of Biranchi Narayan Temple where more than half of the repertoire represents Ramayana Katha.
 Today their conditions have deteriorated to a large extent.
-However the remnants still shine thanks the burnished surface of the wall over which the murals are drawn.
+However, the remnants still shine thanks to the burnished surface of the wall over which the murals are drawn.